Zialus/picard/ASSO-DOCS/Relatorio1.md

 The name chosen for the software is a hommage to Captain Jean-Luc Picard, the main character in the popular 1987-1994 sci-fi series Star Trek: The Next Generation, portrayed by Sir Patrick Stewart, OBE.

+### Requirements
+#### System Requirements

+MusicBrainz Picard requires a Linux/Mac OS, X/Windows system with network connectivity and also needs Python to be installed.

+#### Functional Requirements (Features)

+**Clustering** :
+Picard reads and process the metadata from the files.
+Pressing the "Cluster" button allows to group the files into album clusters.
+The "Unmatched files" folder stores the files that are not matched into album clusters.

+**Lookup and querying MusicBrainz** :
+The lookup can be automatic or manual.
+By using the "Lookup" button in the toolbar, Picard will query MusicBrainz and attempt to find the best match to the user´s cluster or file.
+The alternative is to manually lookup.
+Also, if the user select a set of files and click "Scan", Picard will find AcoustIDs based on audio fingerprint for the files, and query MusicBrainz to find a track that matches them.

+**Saving** :
+After matching up files to albums, users can click the "Save" button to save that track/album.

+Additionaly, Picard can be customized using scripts and plugins (i.e. customize how to apply the MusicBrainz metadata to files, encapsulate scripting, download cover art, and add other functionality to Picard).

 #### Supported file formats and respective metadata container
 |File Format|Metadata Container|
 |  :---:      |  :---:      |